9 - 02.3

 - Commercial sponsorship must meet the requirements set forth in the appropriate section of the guide to web standards.

-- Use of logos, trademarks or other identifying elements not associated with the university should be avoided except as noted in paragraph (C)(9)(a) to (C)(9)(c) of this Administrative Code.
+- Use of logos, trademarks or other identifying elements not associated with the university should be avoided except as noted in paragraphs (C)(9)(a) to (C)(9)(c) of this Administrative Code.
 Hosting of commercial sponsor's web pages or web sites is prohibited.

 - Other than basic identification information described in the guide to web standards, this policy is not intended to specify content.